apigeek/architect/README.md

 ApiGeek:Architect is an automation and orchestration tool for software teams.

-Architect embeds an english language scripting language that eases various burdens during software development.
+Architect embeds an english language scripting to help simplify software development.

 Our mantra is: